Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### True or False: Interface Segregation principle implies that a client should never be forced to implement an interface that it doesn’t use.
+### True or False: Interface Segregation principle implies that a client should never be forced to implement an interface that it doesn't use.

 - [ ] False.
 - [x] True.